realnews-gateway/realnews-gateway-core/modules/README.md

   Modules can evolve without breaking system‑wide compatibility.

 - **Separation of concerns**
-  Transport, aggregation, publishing, and user communication are clearly separated.
+  Transport, aggregation, and user‑generated content are clearly separated.

 - **Censorship resistance**
-  All modules are designed to operate under hostile network conditions, including active blocking and DPI.
+  All modules are designed to operate under hostile network conditions.

 - **Stealth and resilience**
-  Protocols and workflows mimic legitimate traffic and recover gracefully from failure.
+  Protocols and workflows mimic legitimate traffic and recover from failure.

 ---

 ## Integration

-Modules interact via shared interfaces and pipelines:
+Modules interact with the core system via shared interfaces and pipelines:

 - **Transport and fallback logic** are provided by `vpn-access-layer/`
 - **News ingestion and processing** are handled by `news-aggregation/`
 - **User‑generated content** is handled by `anonymous-bbs/`
-- **Emergency routing and distribution** are handled by `emergency-channel/`
+- **Emergency routing and distribution** are handled by the root‑level `emergency-channel/`
-- **Content flows** are coordinated through parsing, deduplication, classification, and distribution layers
-- **Storage and retrieval** are managed by each module’s internal storage subsystem
 - **Region‑aware behavior** is supported across all modules

 ---

 ## Summary

-The Modules directory defines the system’s runtime architecture.
+The Modules directory defines the supporting runtime architecture of the Emergency Publishing System.
-Each submodule implements a critical capability—transport, aggregation, pseudonymous communication, or emergency delivery—and together they form a resilient, censorship‑resistant communication ecosystem.
+Each submodule implements a critical capability—transport, aggregation, or pseudonymous communication—and together they feed content into the core **Emergency Channel**.

-This directory is the operational core of the Emergency Publishing system.